 I live with chronic back pain 24/7 so it’s a topic I write about often on my blog.
 A study I came across a few years ago concluded that lower back pain was the leading cause of disability across the globe.
 When I read it, I also found out that backaches affect a vast number of people and are rarely caused by severe medical conditions.
 Their main factors are stress, bad posture, uncomfortable sleeping, and other lifestyle habits.
 Fortunately, there are remedies to help us fight this pain, and most of them are quite easy to apply.

 Alternate cold and hot therapies

 Putting cold and hot packs on your sore area will help soothe the pain and rush the healing process.
-The cold packs reduce inflammation and act as a local anesthetic: they slow down nerve impulses, so these won’t cause any more pain by twitching.
+The cold packs reduce inflammation and act as a local anesthetic: they slow down nerve impulses, so there won’t cause any more pain by twitching.
 The heat, on the other hand, stimulates the blood flow.
-I suggest you try various types of heat therapy: hot packs, a heated bath or shower, hot tub sessions, a heating pad, a bottle with hot water or a heated wrap.
+I suggest you try various types of heat therapy: hot packs, a heated bath or shower, hot tub sessions, a heating pad, a bottle with hot water, or a heated wrap.

 Go for a walk

 The first thing people think about when the back pain starts kicking is rest, but specialists say that extended repose could worsen the pain.
 Despite common belief, walking or easy low-impact aerobic exercises have numerous benefits: they increase the stability of the spine and help oxygen and healing nutrients to reach the affected area.

 Get regular massages

 Massage therapy is an excellent option because it helps the body release endorphins, the natural hormones which block pain signals from registering with the brain and help alleviate stress, anxiety, and depression, which are all usually associated with chronic back pain.